Action 52: Sega Genesis

 Few of the games from the NES version of Action 52 appear in the Sega Genesis version; although many of the titles have been retained, the games themselves have been rebuilt from scratch for the most part.
 For example, Haunted Hills appears in both versions, but the player character's gender is different (female in the NES version and male in the Genesis version), as is the setting, which is inside a haunted house in the NES version, and outside of one in the Genesis version.
 In the Genesis version of The Cheetahmen, the titular characters rescue cheetah cubs from Dr. Morbis and his minions.

-Many - though not all - of the numerous technical issues with the NES version have been fixed in the Genesis version, which also takes advantage of the Genesis's superior hardware.
+Many, though not all, of the numerous technical issues with the NES version have been fixed in the Genesis version, which also takes advantage of the Genesis's superior hardware.
 Each game is color-coded on the main menu screen; "Beginner" games are green, "Intermediate" games are purple, "Expert" games are yellow, "Challenge" games are white, and multiplayer games are blue.
 The 52nd game, also titled Challenge, consists of a random sequence of the highest levels of the other single-player games.
 Also included in the Genesis version are the Randomizer, which selects a game at random, and a music demo mode.

 Development

 The creator of Action 52 was Vince Perri, a businessman from Miami, Florida, and the owner and founder of Active Enterprises.
 According to Perri, "I happened to see my son playing an illegal product made in Taiwan that had 40 games on it.
 The whole neighborhood went crazy over it ...
 I figured I'd do it legally.
 It's obvious when you see something like that, you know there's something there".
-Perri met Mario González at a recording studio in Miami, Florida where González was working as a sound engineer.
-He overheard Perri talking to the owner of the studio about him wanting to create a cartridge similar to the bootleg one his son had that contained 52 original games.
-González informed Perri that he and his friends, Javier Pérez and Albert Hernández, were into making games; the trio created a Tetris clone as proof of their abilities.
-Perri was impressed with the game and, alongside Raúl Gomila, hired them as well as a fourth developer (whose name is currently unknown) to create the game, with Hernández acting as the main programmer, González composing the music, and González, Pérez, and the fourth developer working on the graphics.
+Perri met Mario González at a recording studio in Miami, where González was working as a sound engineer.
+González overheard Perri talking to the studio's owner about his idea for a multicart with 52 original games.
+González informed Perri that he and his friends, Javier Pérez and Albert Hernández, were into making games; the trio created a Tetris clone called Megatris as proof of their abilities.
+Perri was impressed with the game and, alongside Raúl Gomila, hired them as well as an unknown fourth developer to create the game, with Hernández acting as the main programmer, González composing the music, and González, Pérez, and the fourth developer working on the graphics.